cjoakim/azu-js/README.md

 ### Dependencies

-Your application should include the following:
+Your application package.json file should include the following:

 ```
     "dependencies": {